arbythree/scoutaround-old/README.md

 ## Set up PostgreSQL

-Install [PostgreSQL](https://www.postgresql.org/) locally and ensure you have a "dev" user with a blank password (or, alternately, change your database.yml file).
+Install [PostgreSQL](https://www.postgresql.org/) locally and ensure you have a "postgres" user with a blank password (or, alternately, change your database.yml file to credentials to your liking).
 Then:

 ```
 rake db:create